 Linda Marson has more than 30 years experience in Australia’s vocational education and training industry.
 She also has a deep passion for what she calls the ‘two Ts’ – Tarot and travel.
 She brought the two together in her book and TV series, Ticket, Passport and Tarot Cards and in a partnership with Gothic Image Tours in the UK where she offers Tarot experiences on tours to ancient sacred sites in Scotland, Ireland and England.

-In 2011 she established Global Spiritual Studies, an online learning hub where you can purchase master classes and courses on DVD or as recordings you watch online.
+In 2011 she established Global Spiritual Studies, an online learning hub where you can purchase recordings of master classes and courses.
 Here she talks about her broad interpretation of the word ‘learning’ and about the twists and turns in her own learning and education journey.

 Recently I received a hand-written letter from a young man in Zimbabwe who wanted to enrol in a spiritual studies correspondence course.
 He was passionate about wanting to immerse himself in learning that would open him to spiritual insights.
 His heartfelt request set me thinking about the nature of education, learning and teaching.